Online SearchResearch StrategyResponsive Web

 Format

-If the meeting format (in-person or online) matters for a participant then it becomes their most important criteria.
+If the meeting format (in-person or online) matters for a participant, it becomes their most important criteria.
+Online groups had grown significantly and were hard to find in the existing interface.

 Distance

-Even though distance was never ranked first or second, the majority of participants cited looking for a group near their home or work.
+Even though distance was never ranked first or second, the majority of participants said finding a group near their home or work was important to them.

 Ideate